 Here you’ll find rows of picture perfect British shops, which lead the way down to a long stretch of pebble beach.

-The beach is lined with colourful beach huts, which are adorable and very instagrammable.
+The beach is lined with colorful beach huts, which are adorable and very instagrammable.

 These are actually holiday homes and a day trip to Whitstable will surely have you googling how you can get one of these small huts for yourself!